Harish-2502/CCC-Team-72/elastic/README.md

   elasticsearch elastic/elasticsearch
 ```

+NOTES:
-(By default every ElasticSearch node has 30GB of storage.)
+* By default each ElasticSearch node has 30GB of storage;
+* The number of nodes is set by the `replicas` parameter. not to be confused with the "shard replicas" (copies of a shard);
+* The number of replicas (nodes) that can be used in the cluster is limited by the number of nodes in the cluster and by the Kibana deployment that needs a node for itself.

 Check all ElasticSearch pods are running before proceeding: